George Washington

 IQ 132

-Overcoming many ups and downs to reach success, is George Washington IQ high ?
+Overcoming many ups and downs to reach success, is George Washington's IQ high?
 Learn more about his life through this article.

 The IQ of America's revered first president (1789-1797) is in the middle of the pack.
-George Washington IQ is 132 IQ score.
+George Washington IQ is 132.
 Washington had only an elementary school education, but he is a reminder that even without a good education, a person can carve out a place in history.

-Washington appears to have been a modest man though George Washington IQ is extremely high.
-"But, lest some unfortunate event happen unfavorably to my reputation, I beg every gentleman in the room to remember that I, this day, declare with the utmost sincerity, I do not think myself equal to the command I am honored with," he once said.
+Washington appears to have been a modest man, though George Washington's IQ is extremely high.
+"But, lest some unfortunate event happen unfavorably to my reputation, I beg every gentleman in the room to remember that I, this day, declare with the utmost sincerity I do not think myself equal to the command I am honored with," he once said.

-II - George Washington IQ and his life
+II - George Washington's IQ and his life

 George Washington was born on February 22, 1732, in Westmoreland County, Virginia, at his parents' 'Popes Creek Estate,' near present-day Colonial Beach.
 They belonged to the moderately prosperous middle-class landed gentry, primarily of English descent.
-George Washington spent the majority of his childhood at 'Ferry Farm,' which is located on the northern bank of the Rappahannock River, directly across from Fredericksburg, Virginia.
+George Washington spent most of his early childhood years at 'Ferry Farm,' located on the northern bank of Rappahannock River near Fredericksburg in Virginia.

-Despite his family's poverty and his father's untimely death, Washington used his knowledge of mathematics, surveying, drafting, and mapmaking to become a colonial surveyor at the age of 17.
+Washington overcame poverty and his father's untimely death to become a colonial surveyor at only 17 years of age due to his knowledge of mathematics, surveying, drafting, and mapmaking.
 Following some military victories and several disastrous campaigns, Washington realized that the states required a strong national government.

 Washington never attended college or received a formal education, in contrast to many of his contemporaries.
 Lawrence and Augustine, his two older half-brothers, went to Appleby Grammar School in England.
 However, after their father passed away, the family had limited resources for their education.
 George and his siblings received their only formal education from private tutors and possibly a neighborhood school in Fredericksburg.